voltwu/blog/_posts/2020-03-19-EF-Core-Lazy-Loading.md

 <a href="/blog/csharp/2020/02/28/EF-Core-Load-Related-Entities/" style="cursor: pointer;text-decoration: none;">query</a>
 <span>

-**Eager Loading** means that the related data is transparently loaded from the database when the navigation property is accessed.
+**Lazy Loading** means that the related data is transparently loaded from the database when the navigation property is accessed.

 This project can be found in [Github][1]